MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/import-dscresource.md

 - It explicitly defines the module defining the resource, ensuring the correct resource is loaded.

 > [!NOTE]
-> In PowerShell 5.0, DSC resources can have multiple versions, and versions can be installed on a
+> DSC resources can have multiple versions, and versions can be installed on a computer
-> computer side-by-side.
-This is implemented by having multiple versions of a resource module that
+> side-by-side.
+This is implemented by having multiple versions of a resource module that are
-> are contained in the same module folder.
+> contained in the same module folder.
 For more information, see
 > [Using resources with multiple versions](sxsresource.md).

 ## Intellisense with Import-DSCResource

-When authoring the DSC configuration in ISE, PowerShell provides IntelliSense for resources and resource properties.
+When authoring the DSC configuration in VS Code, PowerShell provides IntelliSense for resources and resource properties.
 Resource definitions under the `$pshome` module path are loaded automatically.
 When you import resources using the `Import-DSCResource` keyword, the specified resource definitions are added and Intellisense is expanded to include the imported resource's schema.

 ![Intellisense in the ISE for a DSC Resource](media/import-dscresource/resource-intellisense.png)

-> [!NOTE]
-> Beginning in PowerShell 5.0, tab completion was added to the ISE for DSC resources and their
-> properties.
-For more information, see [Resources](../resources/resources.md).

 When compiling the Configuration, PowerShell uses the imported resource definitions to validate all resource blocks in the configuration.
 Each resource block is validated, using the resource's schema